 Why do some babies become jaundiced?

-While a baby is inside the mother’s womb, he/she needs extra haemoglobin, to carry oxygen to different parts of the body.
-Once the baby is born, he/she no longer needs the extra haemoglobin, and so it will be broken down and eliminated from the body.
+While a baby is inside the mother’s womb, he/she needs extra hemoglobin, to carry oxygen to different parts of the body.
+Once the baby is born, he/she no longer needs the excess hemoglobin, and so it will be broken down and eliminated from the body.

-The haemoglobin is broken down until it is bilirubin, which moves into the baby’s liver and is made water soluble so that it can now be eliminated
+The hemoglobin is broken down until it is bilirubin, which moves into the baby’s liver and is made water soluble so that it can now be eliminated

 by means of bowel movements.
 Some of the bilirubin in the liver will